mikelikesrobots/mikelikesrobots.github.io/blog/2025-06-24-understand-pid-controllers/index.md

 First, any kind of **control** is the process of adjusting an output to be at a required level, or **setpoint**.
 This could be the heat level of a tank of water, which can be controlled by burning gas to heat the water.
 Another type of control is controlling the speed of a motor to spin a wheel or move a robot arm's joint.

-A **controller** is the process responsible for controlling the output.
+A **controller** is a process responsible for controlling the output.
 In cars, the controller is a human, and the control process is to reach and maintain a certain speed by changing the acceleration of the car with an accelerator pedal.
 The controller should also respond to changes in speed as quickly as it can; if the desired speed increases, the controller should accelerate to the new setpoint, then maintain the speed there.
 Controllers should try to reach the setpoint quickly without overshooting or oscillating about the setpoint.

 The controller produces a **system input**, which is the signal it uses to adjust the system.
 In a car, the system input is the accelerator position.
 In turn, the **system response** or **system output** is how the system behaves based on the system input; in a car, the system response is to speed up.
 Finally, the **measured output** is the measured value of the system response, such as the reading on a speedometer.